Zhaopudark/zhaopudark.github.io/source/_posts/data_dividing.md

 Apparently, `sklearn.model_selection.train_test_split` cannot deal with the partition well:

-- **No certainty/determinism** about the division ratio: A simple order adjustment can affect the division result.
+- **No certainty/determinism** about the division ratio: The division result after swapping 2 different splitting proportions is different from that of swapping the corresponding original division result.
 - **Lack of consideration** on the significance of the generated
   decimal: It uses simple rounding and completes the missing elements at the end of the division interval.